GenAI for staff

 • Very high risk includes SIN, official gov ID, bank account info, PHI, DoB, etc.

-More info: UBC data classification (ISS U1): https://cio.ubc.ca/information-security-standards/U1
+Learn more info about UBC data classification (ISS U1): https://cio.ubc.ca/information-security-standards/U1

 What other AI tools are safe to use for UBC work?